bruvellu/cephalic-furrow/3-text/furrow.md

 cephalic furrow buffers these physical interactions by priming the position of folding and storing epithelial tissue out-of-plane, preventing epithelial instability at the head--trunk boundary during gastrulation.

+[^titles]: Alternative title: Cephalic furrow buffers mechanical stress at the head--trunk boundary of *Drosophila*

 # Background